Sun-Induced Skin Cancer In Dogs & Cats

 - Apply pet-safe sunscreens — especially to their more sparsely covered areas.
 Epi-Pet is the only FDA-approved pet sunscreen, but it’s only approved for dogs (and horses), NOT for cats.
 For cats, unfortunately the picture is a bit more “cloudy,” as there aren’t any sunscreens specifically FDA-approved for cats.
 They still need protection though and there are some that would be safer than others, the biggest thing in terms of choosing a sunscreen for cats is to avoid any sunscreens with PABA, zinc oxide, and octisalate or any other salicylates.

 - Put on UV-blocking, UPF-rated clothing.
 You'll have to do your homework and check to make sure that the manufacturer's protection claims have been studied and backed up.
-There are lots of options out there, but if you want to provide as much protection as possible, click on the photos (cat in sweater and dogs in full suits) to see a few of the many choices for dogs and cats.
+There are lots of options out there, but if you want to provide as much protection as possible, click on the photos (cat in sweater and dog suits below) to see a few of the many choices for dogs and cats.

 - Provide (reliable) shade.
 Trees are great, but not every yard has them.
 Portable sun shades, patio umbrellas, and shaded pet beds can help.
 Even a well-insulated dog house with good air circulation can provide the relief your dog needs.